spine-tools/SpineOpt.jl/docs/src/tutorial/representative_periods.md

 As usual, you can analyze the results in SpineToolbox.
 The following figures show the state of charge of the battery storage and the fuel node.

 Let's check first the battery storage node.
 We can see that the state of charge of the battery storage changes within the representative periods, but there is no node state variable for the non-representative periods, since it is not a long-term storage.
-In addition, we can see that the state of charge at the end of the each representative period is equal to the state of charge at the beginning of the same representative period, which confirms that the cyclic condition is properly defined in the model.
+In addition, we can see that the state of charge at the end of each representative period is equal to the state of charge at the beginning of the same representative period, which confirms that the cyclic condition is properly defined in the model.

 ![image](figs_representative_periods/rp_battery_node_results.png)

 Let's check the fuel node, but first!
-Remember that the fuel node has two node state variables: `node\_state` for the representative periods and `node\_state\_longterm` for the whole time horizon.
+Remember that the fuel node has two node state variables: [node\_state](@ref var_node_state) for the representative periods and [node\_state\_longterm](@ref var_node_state_longterm) for the whole time horizon.
 The former only has values for the representative periods, while the latter has values for all the periods in the original temporal block.
 That means that you need to define the output for both variables in order to properly analyze the results for the fuel node, see the figure below:

 ![image](figs_representative_periods/rp_node_state_longterm_output.png)

 The figure below shows the results for both variables (notice that it is double-axis plot).
-We can see that the `node\_state\_longterm` of the fuel node changes across the representative periods, which allows to capture the seasonal dynamics of the fuel node in the model.
-In order to stimate the node state of the fuel node in the non-representative periods, SpineOpt uses the changes (or deltas) in the node state of the corresponding representative periods according to the mapping defined in the [representative\_period\_mapping](@ref) parameter.
-For instance, for the second day, which is mapped half to *rp1* and half to *rp2*, the node state of the fuel node is estimated as a weighted average of the change/delta in the node state in *rp1* and *rp2* of the `node\_state`.
+We can see that the [node\_state\_longterm](@ref var_node_state_longterm) of the fuel node changes across the representative periods, which allows capturing the seasonal dynamics of the fuel node in the model.
+In order to estimate the node state of the fuel node in the non-representative periods, SpineOpt uses the changes (or deltas) in the node state of the corresponding representative periods according to the mapping defined in the [representative\_blocks\_by\_period](@ref) parameter.
+For instance, for the second day, which is mapped half to *rp1* and half to *rp2*, the node state of the fuel node is estimated as a weighted average of the change/delta in the node state in *rp1* and *rp2* of the [node\_state](@ref var_node_state).

 ![image](figs_representative_periods/rp_fuel_node_results_1.png)

 This formulation is known as the [delta formulation](https://www.sciencedirect.com/science/article/pii/S0306261918306950) for representative periods, and it is a common approach to estimate the state of long-term storage in non-representative periods based on the changes in the representative periods.

 !!! warning "Important!
 Interpretation of the node state results"
-    The `node\_state\_longterm` and `node_state` variables values are at the end of the time block; however, SpineToolbox shows value at the first timestamp of the the timeblock.
+    The [node\_state\_longterm](@ref var_node_state_longterm) and [node\_state](@ref var_node_state) variables values are at the end of the time block; however, SpineToolbox shows value at the first timestamp of the timeblock.
 So, keep in mind this information when looking at the results.

 ![image](figs_representative_periods/rp_fuel_node_results_2.png)